No, but we are providing a limited Outpatients service.

 If you’re not sure about your appointment, what you need to do before/bring with you, or where you need to go, please call us on the number in your appointment letter to check any details.
 We are here to help.

-If you can’t make the appointment, please let us know as soon as possible by calling either the number in your letter so we can offer it to someone else who is waiting.
+If you can’t make the appointment, please let us know as soon as possible by calling the number in your letter so we can offer it to someone else who is waiting.
 We’ll do our best to arrange an alternative time that is more suitable.

 You’ll need to arrange for your own transport to and from the hospital.
-Please visit our hospital pages for directions, and information on parking and facilities at each of our hospitals.
+Please visit our hospital pages for directions and information on parking and facilities at each of our hospitals.

 - Your appointment letter so that you know where to go and who to see